pkiraly/marc-pipeline/README.md

 do not deal with the decomposed character.
 This step is needed if the accented charcters in XML remain decomposed (such as an a + ¨ instead of ä).
 See [Unicode normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization) and [Combining and precomposed characters](https://en.wikipedia.org/wiki/Unicode_equivalence#Combining_and_precomposed_characters).
 1. `split-xml.sh` - splits MARCXML files in `marc` directory and place the new files into `splitted`.
 The script makes use of with `split-xml.php`.
 Each new file contains 10.000 records the maximum.
+If you start with binary MARC you don't have to apply this step because `marc-to-xml.sh` already contains it.
 1. `xml-to-json.sh` - convert XML files in `splitted` directory with Catmandu.
 Moves converted files to `converted` and .json to `json/raw`
 1. `format-json.sh` - convert .json files in `json/raw` into a more convenient JSON format.
 Saves the new files into `json/formatted` directory, moves the source file into `json/processed`